Trees planted to celebrate the Queen’s Jubilee

 The tree planting ceremony is part of the Queen’s Green Canopy (QGC) which invites people from across the United Kingdom to “Plant a Tree for the Jubilee”

-For more information on the Queen’s Green Canopy and how you or your organisation can get involved, please click on the website here.
+You can find more information on the Queen’s Green Canopy and how you or your organisation can get involved.